 Target Your Ideal Tenant

 Think carefully about what type of tenant you want to attract, as this will have a bearing on the property you buy.
-Upmarket tenants look for high-spec homes with every modern convenience.
+Upmarket tenants look for luxury houses for sale with every modern convenience.
 On the other hand, tenants on a low income won’t be able to afford a luxurious condo in an affluent neighborhood.

 Once again, do your research and get the better information at https://marcanthonyestates.com/.
 Talk to local realtors and find out what types of property are most in demand.
 In a popular coastal town, it may be more profitable to invest in a beach condo and rent it out on short-term lets, but in the city, young professionals could be your best target tenant.
 Again, this is where local knowledge comes in very handy.